smmckay/quex-mirror/doc/source-old/input/intro.rst

 Input Procedure
 ===============

 Lexical analysis happens by means of a state machine.
-State transitions in the state machine are triggered by events.
+DFA_State transitions in the state machine are triggered by events.
 In lexical analysis those events are characters from an input stream.
 To efficiently handle input streams, quex loads them into a chunk in memory.
 An input pointer points to the currently